gpalharini/deep-learning/README.md

 # deep-learning
 Deep learning classes, MBA USP

-This is a code created by Prof. Dr. Jeronymo Marcondes for MBA USP Esalq.
+In this repo, there are codes created by Prof. Dr. Jeronymo Marcondes for MBA USP Esalq.